dSolution/iHelp/README.md

-# iHelp
-iHelp iOS app
+This repository is created for an iOS app from the iHelp team.